manifold-systems/manifold/manifold-deps-parent/manifold-templates/README.md

 >Note the [`nest`](#nest) directive retains indentation to support use-cases such as *code generation* where whitespace
 >is significant.

-# Spark Java Support
+# Javalin Support

-ManTL is designed with web frameworks like [Spark](http://sparkjava.com/) in mind.
+ManTL is designed with web frameworks like [Javalin](http://javalin.io/) in mind.

 ## Hello World!
 A simple "Hello World!"
-Spark application making use of ManTL:
+Javalin application making use of ManTL:

 ```java
 package app;